blabla1337/skf-flask/skf/markdown/knowledge_base/129-knowledge_base--HTTP_request_methods--.md

 **Description:**

 HTTP offers a number of methods that can be used to perform actions on the web server.
-Many of theses methods are designed to aid developers in deploying and testing HTTP applications.
+Many of these methods are designed to aid developers in deploying and testing HTTP applications.
 These HTTP methods can be used for nefarious purposes if the web server is misconfigured.